A Membership Game

 A secret rule game is a playful, often puzzling group activity where one or a few players know a secret rule that determines what fits or happens in the game, while the rest of the players must figure it out through observation and deduction.
 The fun lies in the mix of confusion, clever hints, and the "aha!" moment when players crack the code, making these games perfect for sparking laughter and creative thinking in social settings.

 Like all secret rule games, Little Big World is played in a group where some, but not all, players know the secret rule.
-Little Big World is also an example of a Membership game, because of the form that the core gameplay takes.

 In a Membership game, gameplay revolves around organizing things into groups based on a specific quality.
-For example, whether something is legal in Little Big World.
-The quality varies from game to game, but typically, anything that can be discussed, be it a person, place, thing, or otherwise, may or may not possess that quality.
-In this way, that thing can be considered to be a member of the class of things possessing that quality, or not.
-Players who know the secret rule understand the criteria that determines membership, and can easily determine whether anything put forward by the other players should be a member of the class or not.
+Anything that can be discussed — a person, place, thing, or otherwise — may or may not have that quality.
+Players who know the secret rule understand the criteria that determine whether something is legal in Little Big World.

-Gameplay revolves around players gathering examples of something that either is legal in Little Big World, or not.
-There are two ways these examples can be provided.
+Gameplay in Little Big World revolves around players gathering examples of something that either is legal in Little Big World, or not.

-The second option is for players who do not yet know the secret rule to suggest something new and ask the players who do know the secret rule whether it is legal in Little Big World.
-Typically, this question will be answered the same way and at the same time by all players who know the secret rule, which is helpful to convince new players that the rule is not arbitrary, and that it is an easy process to determine whether something is legal in Little Big World.
-While questions will almost always be answered with "yes" or "no", there are some cases where the answer may be less concrete, which can give players clues about the secret rule.
+Second, players who don't yet know the rule can suggest something new and ask the knowers whether it is legal in Little Big World.
+Knowers respond at the same time, building up a body of examples for the unknowers to deduce from.
+While questions will almost always be answered with "yes" or "no", there are some cases where the answer may be less concrete, which can give players further clues about the secret rule.

-Reveal the secret rule to Little Big World
+Reveal the secret to Little Big World

 One thing to consider when playing Little Big World is whether all the words in a phrase or description have to have double letters for that thing to pass through, or whether any word in the phrase having double letters is good enough.
 For example: